Columbia Gorge AVA: Climate

 The Columbia Gorge appellation climate drastically changes and is distinguished by its proximity to the Cascade crest in the west and the persistent winds passing through the Gorge creating radically different microclimates.
 Utilizing the Amerine-Winkler method, Columbia Gorge has different cumulative heat summation during the grape growing season than nearby areas.
-To the west is a cooler, marine-influenced climate where it rains 36 in per year; to the east it’s a continental arid high desert climate with just 10 in of annual rainfall.
+To the west is a cooler, marine-influenced climate where it rains 36 in per year; to the east it's a continental arid high desert climate with just 10 in of annual rainfall.
 This extreme variance of climate means the area can successfully grow a wide range of classical varieties.

-The wind's effect on viticulture is noted during the grapevine bud-break to fruit-set period, according to a 1982 article, "Influence of Windbreaks and Climatic Region on Diurnal Fluctuation of Leaf Water Potential, Stomatal Conductance, and Leaf Temperature of Grapevines" by Freeman, Kliewer, and Stern in the American Journal of Enological Viticulture (vol. 33, pp.233–236).
+The wind's effect on viticulture is noted during the grapevine bud-break to fruit-set period, according to a 1982 article, "Influence of Windbreaks and Climatic Region on Diurnal Fluctuation of Leaf Water Potential, Stomatal Conductance, and Leaf Temperature of Grapevines" by Freeman, Kliewer, and Stern in the American Journal of Enological Viticulture (vol: 33, pp.233–236).
 The most-often observed consequences of the higher winds within the affected AVAs include a reduction in canopy size and density of grapes on the vines.
 Also, vines are less prone to disease, based on the wind's drying of wet plant surfaces on where fungal spores or bacteria can land.
 The volume of wind is also a key factor in determining the amount of irrigation needed for optimum vine growth.
+The USDA plant hardiness zones range from 7b to 8b.